Automotive industry in the United States: 1990s

 While the American automakers were investing in or buying foreign competitors, the foreign automakers continued to establish more production facilities in the United States.
-In the 1990s, BMW and Daimler-Benz opened SUV factories in Spartanburg County, South Carolina and Tuscaloosa County, Alabama, respectively.
-In the 2000s, assembly plants were opened by Honda in Lincoln, Alabama, Nissan in Canton, Mississippi, Hyundai in Montgomery, Alabama and Kia in West Point, Georgia.
-Toyota opened an engine plant in Huntsville, Alabama in 2003 (along with a truck assembly plant in San Antonio, Texas) and is building an assembly plant in Blue Springs, Mississippi.
+In the 1990s, BMW and Daimler-Benz opened SUV factories in Spartanburg County, South Carolina, and Tuscaloosa County, Alabama, respectively.
+In the 2000s, assembly plants were opened by Honda in Lincoln, Alabama, Nissan in Canton, Mississippi, Hyundai in Montgomery, Alabama, and Kia in West Point, Georgia.
+Toyota opened an engine plant in Huntsville, Alabama, in 2003, along with a truck assembly plant in San Antonio, Texas, and is building an assembly plant in Blue Springs, Mississippi.
 Volkswagen has announced a new plant for Chattanooga, Tennessee.

-Also, several of the Japanese auto manufacturers expanded or opened additional plants during this period.
+Several of the Japanese auto manufacturers expanded or opened additional plants during this period.
 For example, while new, the Alabama Daimler-Benz and Honda plants have expanded several times since their original construction.
 The opening of Daimler-Benz plant in the 1990s had a cascade effect.
 It created a hub of new sub-assembly suppliers in the Alabama area.
 This hub of sub-assemblies suppliers helped in attracting several new assembly plants into Alabama plus new plants in nearby Mississippi, Georgia and Tennessee.

 In 1998, Chrysler and the German automaker Daimler-Benz entered into a "merger of equals" although in reality it turned out be an acquisition by Daimler-Benz.
 Thus the Big Three American-owned automakers turned into the Big Two automakers.
 However, a culture clash emerged between the two divisions, and there was an exodus of engineering and manufacturing management from the Chrysler division.
 The Chrysler division struggled financially, with only a brief recovery when the Chrysler 300 was introduced.
 In 2007, Daimler-Benz sold the company to a private equity firm, Cerberus Capital Management, thus again making it American-owned.